-After bystanders nabbed a crook in Mahim, who had robbed a woman’s Rs 60,000 gold chain and was trying to flee, he ingested the ornament; cops fed him bananas for 2 days to recover the 20-gram chain
+After bystanders nabbed a crook in Mahim, who had robbed a woman's Rs 60,000 gold chain, he ingested the ornament; police fed him bananas for 2 days to recover the 20-gram chain

 A notorious chain snatcher had to be fed three dozen bananas by the police to recover a stolen 20-gram gold chain he had swallowed.

 |Going bananas: Chain snatcher Mohammad Shahid Alam Shaikh alias Nepali was fed only bananas for two days to recover the stolen gold chain he had swallowed|

 Mohammad Shahid Alam Shaikh alias Nepali had snatched the chain costing approximately Rs 60,000 from the neck of Dharavi resident Suvarna Kamble (54), in Mahim on Monday, and fled.
 But, when Kamble shouted for help, bystanders gave chase and managed to nab him.

 The crowd gave him a beating before handing him to the cops.
 “Our beat marshals reached the spot and caught hold of the accused,” said Sunil Deshmukh, assistant commissioner of police, Mahim division.